inventionpro/Webx-viewer/README.md

 # WebX Viewer
-View WebX websites online using WXV.
+View and use WebX websites comfortably from your browser using WXV.